Part 2: Collecting references

 - Select the references you would like to export in to Endnote by using the check box to the left.

-- Click on Send to up in the right corner of the result list.
+- Click on Send to above result list.

 - Choose Citation manager.